gabrieldelaparra/TaskLog/README.md

 ## Features

 - Allows to create a task (by pressing the + button)
-- Allows to remove a task by dragging it to the trash
+- Allows to remove a task by dragging it to the trash icon
+- Allows to change the given hours for a specific task.
+The sum is displayed for the day
-- Allows to assing the task a different job (left bar)
+- Allows to assing the task a different job, by dragging the task to the job on the left bar
-- Allows to move on the date, using the top left/right buttons
+- Allows to move the current displayed date, using the top left/right buttons
+- Allows to move a task to a differnt date, by draging it to a new day
 - New jobs are added to the jobs.json (yes, manually)

 ## Sample